kenlies/wordle/README.md

      python3 wordle.py

 Oh and I also made a helper program for wordle, for those of you who are interested in cheating.
-The user interface is not very practical, but alas, it works: I used it to win wordle 😌.
+The user interface is not very practical, but alas, it works: I used it to win wordle. 😌

 use: